House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Whether you’re purchasing a car for the first time or replacing an old vehicle, you’ll need to have a good car insurance policy before you head out on the road.
 Today there are dozens of different providers to choose from, but if you’re a teenager (let’s say, 16 years of age), you may find that your rates will be a bit higher than your parents.
 But what’s the average rate for car insurance for 16-year-olds?
-We’ll answer this in a bit.
+On average you can expect to pay about $371 for car insurance for a 16-year-old.
+Keep reading as we explain further.

 The Importance of Car Insurance